 The prospectus document should be between five and a strict maximum of fifteen pages long.
 It should not be a philosophy paper, but rather a thesis plan that clearly articulates an interesting philosophical project, situates the project in the space of philosophical ideas, and gives an indication of the main relevant literature.
 The sketch of the thesis plan can take various different concrete forms.
 Some students may find it helpful to indicate how they intend to organize the thesis, and what they expect the main contribution to the existing literature to be.
 Others may prefer to focus on motivating and explicating the main questions that they want to address, and indicating the kind of inquiry that they are planning to undertake in order to answer these questions.
 Students should consult with their prospectus advisors to decide what concrete form of prospectus would be most suitable for them and their particular working style.
 (Students writing a thesis consisting of three linked papers should apply these guidelines to each of their topics.
 The prospectus document should still not exceed fifteen pages, however.)

-No later than the fourteenth week of the sixth term in the program, each student must notify the Director of Graduate Studies of the composition of his or her full prospectus committee.
+No later than the third week of the sixth term in the program, each student must notify the Director of Graduate Studies of the composition of his or her full prospectus committee.
 The prospectus committee often becomes the dissertation committee, but this needn’t always be the case and uncertainty about the ultimate composition of the dissertation committee should not stand in the way of the designation of the prospectus committee by the end of the sixth term.
 Dissertation and prospectus committees ordinarily consist of three, and no more than three, faculty members.
 Exceptions to this rule require special justification and must be approved by the Director of Graduate Studies.
 Chairs of prospectus and dissertation committees must be members of the Philosophy Department, though someone appointed chair while in the Department can continue in this role even if she should subsequently leave.

 Prospectus Meeting, to be held no later than the last day of classes of the sixth term: While the prospectus meeting takes the form of an oral examination, its principal purpose is to reach an agreement with prospective future members of the student’s thesis committee as to the shape and substance of the project.
 The thesis prospectus examination should satisfy the committee that the candidate can write a passing thesis meeting the description in the candidate’s submitted prospectus.